wdunster/WDPrada_Lab_Notebook/LabLog/WD_Nov_23_Log.md

 ## <a name="log"></a> **Daily Logs**

+### Nov 28
+- QC_WGS extraction 10 - see extraction log for results.
+The extraction went well but I didn't see any advantage to the overnight incubation so I think I will continue with a few hour incubation
+- Organized post-pcr side of lab
+- Prada meeting
+    - QC_WGS
+        - Need to do extraction from FL samples on Thurs this week because the contract group wants to know if we can get good DNA from 3 locations by the end of the year
+        - Aiming for 15 libraries from each location
+    - Octo_rest
+        - Keep writing.
+Make sure to write in an engaging, active voice that will likely be in the first person.
+You want to tell a story
+        - Revise results, methods, and intro to change writing style
+        - Start writing discussion and researching connections between data and real world

+### Nov 27
+- Finished KY and CU boxes for QC_WGS
+- Prepped QC_WGS extraction 10 for an overnight incubation

 ### Nov 21
 - Completed MX QC_WGS box and started labeling boxes for KY and CU
 - Weekly Prada meeting